jstaf/onedriver/README.md

 **onedriver is a native Linux filesystem for Microsoft OneDrive.**

 onedriver is a network filesystem that gives your computer direct access to your files on Microsoft OneDrive.
-To your computer, there is no difference between using files on OneDrive and files on your local hard disk. onedriver isn't a sync client, but it comes with all of the best features of one.
+This is not a sync client.
+Instead of syncing files, onedriver performs an on-demand download of files when your computer attempts to use them. onedriver allows you to use files on OneDrive as if they were files on your local computer.

 onedriver is extremely straightforwards to use:

 * Install onedriver using your favorite installation method.
-* Add one or more OneDrive accounts and select a mountpoint using the GUI (or via the command-line, I don't discriminate!).
+* Click the "+" button in the app to setup one or more OneDrive accounts.
+  (There's a command-line workflow for those who prefer doing things that way too!)
 * Just start using your files on OneDrive as if they were normal files.

 I've spent a lot of time trying to make onedriver fast, convenient, and easy to use.
 Though you can use it on servers, the goal here is to make it easy to work with OneDrive files on your Linux desktop.
-You can easily sync files between Windows and Linux computers.
+This allows you to easily sync files between any number of Windows, Mac, and Linux computers.
 You can setup your phone to auto-upload photos to OneDrive and edit and view them on your Linux computer.
 You can switch between LibreOffice on your local computer and the Microsoft 365 online apps as needed when working.
 Want to migrate from Windows to Linux?
 Just throw all your Windows files into OneDrive, add your OneDrive account to Linux with onedriver, and call it a day.

 **Microsoft OneDrive works on Linux.**